pragdave/cs3342_smurf/README.md

 I've included in this PR:

-[ ] everything I'll need to build a running version of your submission (source,
+[You should only need arpeggio.
+The imports have been weird for me] everything I'll need to build a running version of your submission (source,
     dependency loading, etc)

-[ ] a build file that will create an executable (if required)
+[Should not need one] a build file that will create an executable (if required)

-[ ] a script that will run the tests (if you're making a test-based submission)
+[X] a script that will run the tests (if you're making a test-based submission)

 (see [Deliverables](#deliverables) for more details)